Vic-Warden/Digital-Life-Hipper-Monitoring/docs/backend/therapist.md

 6. **Retrieve the output**

-   * The extracted data will be available in the generated `results.csv` file.
+   * The extracted data will be available in the generated `results.csv` file

 ---

 ## Features

-* Extracts patient activity data: date, steps, PAM score, and zone
+* Extracts patient activity data : date, steps, PAM score, and zone
 * Allows selection of the time window for data extraction
 * Automatically exports the extracted data to a CSV file
-* Handles UTF-8 characters correctly for international data

 ---

-## Anomaly Detection Feature
+# Anomaly Detection Feature

-This project also provides an anomaly detection feature to identify deviations in patient activity.
+The second part of this documentation provides an anomaly detection feature to identify deviations in patient activity.
 Therapists can detect sudden drops in activity that may require intervention

 * The system calculates the median of daily steps over a specified time window
-* It flags any day where the activity is more than 20% below the median
+* It flags any day where the activity is below than 20% the median
 * Results are available via API and a simple web form

 ---